aws/aws-iot-device-sdk-embedded-C/README.md

 For more information on the Architecture of the SDK refer [here](http://aws-iot-device-sdk-embedded-c-docs.s3-website-us-east-1.amazonaws.com/index.html)

+## Collection of Metrics
+Beginning with Release v2.2.0 of the SDK, AWS collects usage metrics indicating which language and version of the SDK is being used.
+This allows us to prioritize our resources towards addressing issues faster in SDKs that see the most and is an important data point.
+However, we do understand that not all customers would want to report this data by default.
+In that case, the sending of usage metrics can be easily disabled by the user by setting the `DISABLE_METRICS` flag to true in the
+`aws_iot_config.h` for each application.

 ## How to get started ?
 Ensure you understand the AWS IoT platform and create the necessary certificates and policies.
 For more information on the AWS IoT platform please visit the [AWS IoT developer guide](http://docs.aws.amazon.com/iot/latest/developerguide/iot-security-identity.html).